After a period of five seasons the permanent holders of the Kerr and Johnston Shields were decided at the end of the 1926-27 season.

 With the withdrawal of Kurri Kurri at the start of the previous season, the A grade competition was reduced to five teams.
 Morpeth Club had its first success in the post-war senior grade competition when it won the O’Hearn Shield for the premiership.
 Much of its success was due to the bowling performances of N Burkinshaw, a newcomer to the district, and to the outstanding form of Gordon Bell and L Holmes.

 For the A grade final, Ald.
-JH Waller, Mayor of West Maitland and a former Association Vice-President, donated a new shield to replace the Irwin Shield. 'this was won by Robins which defeated Morpeth in the final.
+JH Waller, Mayor of West Maitland and a former Association Vice-President, donated a new shield to replace the Irwin Shield. was won by Robins which defeated Morpeth in the final.
 In the match Frank Cummins of Robins passed his 1000 runs for the season, including 602 in competition matches.

 At Country Week the Association was represented in the Northern District team by F Cummins, C Andrews (Robins), W Jarrett(Northern Division), and J O’Hearn (Marist Bros.).
 The Iredale Shield for the Country Week competition was won by Northern District on averages.
 The Herford Cup Award for the most improved batsman at the Carnival went to Charlie Andrews who scored 305 runs, including two centuries.
 Jim O’Hearn had a notable bowling performance against Far North when he took 7 for 28, and Frank Cummins again attracted attention with an innings of 131 against a combined Gordon-Northern District Sydney grade team.
 Both Cummins and Andrews were selected to play for Country No. 1 against City.
 In the same Country team was a promising young cricketer from Bowral – Don Bradman – who scored 98 in the match.